Georges Henri Joseph Édouard Lemaître

-In 1927 Georges Lemaître observed the expansion of the universe and wrote his landmark article about the origin of the universe.
+In 1927 Georges Henri Joseph Édouard Lemaître observed the expansion of the universe and wrote his landmark article about the origin of the universe.
 Applying a simple logic, he assumed at one time the universe had a single originating point.
 At the time of his introduction of his ideas, the universe started cold.
-Also, for many of his early readers that concept of an initial singularity, for many readers, was an expression of his Jesuit history and the story of Genesis.
+Also, for many of his early readers that concept of an initial singularity was an expression of his priesthood, Jesuit education, and the story of Genesis.

 2. The finite-infinite bridge is not be ignored.